Sambar deer: Ecology and behaviour

 Sambar are nocturnal or crepuscular.
 The males live alone for much of the year, and the females live in small herds of up to 16 individuals.
 Indeed, in some areas, the average herd consists of only three or four individuals, typically consisting of an adult female, her most recent young, and perhaps a subordinate, immature female.
 This is an unusual pattern for deer, which more commonly live in larger groups.
 They often congregate near water, and are good swimmers.
-Like most deer, sambar are generally quiet, although all adults can scream or make short, high-pitched sounds when alarmed.
-However, they more commonly communicate by scent marking and foot stamping.

 Sambar feed on a wide variety of vegetation, including grasses, foliage, browse, fruit, and water plants, depending on the local habitat.
 They also consume a great variety of shrubs and trees.

 Sambar have been seen congregating in large herds in protected areas such as national parks and reserves in India, Sri Lanka, and Thailand.
 In Taiwan, sambar along with sika deer, have been raised on farms for their antlers, which they drop annually in April to May and are highly prized for use as knife handles and as grips for handguns.

 Stags wallow and dig their antlers in urine-soaked soil, and then rub against tree trunks.
 Sambar are capable of remarkable bipedalism for a deer species, and stags stand and mark tree branches above them with their antlers.
 A stag also marks himself by spraying urine on his own face with a highly mobile penis.
 Despite their lack of antlers, female sambar readily defend their young from most predators, which is relatively unusual among deer.
 When confronted by pack-hunting dholes or feral domestic dogs, a sambar lowers its head with an erect mane and lashes at the dogs.
 Sambar prefer to attack predators in shallow water.
 Several sambar may form a defensive formation, touching rumps and vocalising loudly at the dogs.
 When sensing danger, a sambar stamps its feet and makes a ringing call known as "pooking" or "belling".

-They are the favourite prey of tigers and Asiatic lions.
-In India, the sambar can comprise up to nearly 60% of the prey selected by the Bengal tiger.
+The sambar deer is the favourite prey of the Bengal tiger and Asiatic lion.
+In India, the sambar can comprise up to nearly 45% of the biomass consumed by the Bengal tiger.
 Anecdotally, the tiger is said to even mimic the call of the sambar to deceive it while hunting.
 They also can be taken by crocodiles, mostly the sympatric mugger crocodiles and saltwater crocodiles.
 Leopards and dholes largely prey on only young or sickly deer, though they can attack healthy adults as well.